PLNech/workshop-algolia-zenika/README.md

 ## Enrich the data before displaying it
 > *Transform your data to make it more useful for your users*

-- In `index.js`, add to the hits widget a `transformData` function to enrich your search results:
+- In `index.js`, add to the hits widget a `transformData` function to enrich your search results: use the `publishedDate` timestamp to create a human-readable `date`, and create a new `comments` attribute to pretty print the number of comments.

 <details>
  <summary>Code</summary>